luigifcruz/PyRadio/README.md

-# PyRadio
+# 🤓 PyRadio

-Python scripts for analog radio demodulation (AM/FM) based on the [radio-core] module.
-Compatible with most SDRs supported by Soapy.
+### Accelerated Python scripts for analog radio demodulation.
+[GTX 1070 Ti Demo]()
+Based on the [radio-core](https://github.com/luigifreitas/radio-core) module.
+Compatible with most SDRs supported by SoapySDR.
 Accelerated on the GPU with CUDA by [#cuSignal](https://github.com/rapidsai/cusignal) and on the CPU with [Numba](https://numba.pydata.org/) functions.

 ## Scripts (CUDA or CPU Accelerated)
 - **WBFM**: Demodulate a single Broadcast FM Stations with Stereo Support.
 Compatible with GPU and CPU